 YES.
-Hiring a Legal Process Server is an important step in proceeding with a court case or mediation.
+Hiring a official Process Server is an important step in proceeding with a court case or mediation.
 In some states someone who performs service of process is required by law to be licensed, so if you are in one of these states, the answer is simply, definitely!
-Even if a process server does not need to be licensed in the state where you need service, you should keep in mind that a process server is someone who is experienced in serving legal documents efficiently and in accordance with standard ethics and laws.
-More importantly, professional process servers are knowledgeable of the legislation surrounding service of process in their jurisdiction, state, county or country.
+Even if a Process Server does not need to be licensed in the state where you need service, you should keep in mind that a Process Server is someone who is experienced in serving legal documents efficiently and in accordance with standard ethics and laws.
+More importantly, professional Process Servers are knowledgeable of the legislation surrounding service of process in their jurisdiction, state, county or country.
 If the service is not performed in accordance with the law, improper service can hinder the case from going forward, or result in the dismissal of the case.
 Improper service also delays obtaining crucial evidence, which can cause injunctions, and increase in court fees and additional attorney fees.

 What is Service of Process?

 United States legal procedure requires that each party in a case should be notified if actions are taken against them in a court of law.
 Process serving is an important aspect of the Due Process of Law.
 Process serving laws and rules of civil procedure are different from state to state, and country to country.